Nutrition Basics for Kids and Healthy Lunch Ideas

 Try these healthier healthy fat options:

-Natural nut butter that contain just nuts (plus natural salt as an option) – but no added sugar, oil or fillers
+- Natural nut butter that contains just nuts (plus natural salt as an option) – but no added sugar, oil or fillers

 Your child will be more excited about their lunches when you get them involved too.
 Let kids pick out a lunchbox they love and let them help shop for and prepare their own lunches – yes, even the younger ones!